Taylor-CCB-Group/SpOOx/src/R_scripts/readme.md

 The input to the script is a single tab delimited table specified in the  _--input_file_.
 The markers to use can either be specified in the _--panel_file_ or in _--metadata_cols_.

-The output directory is specified in _--output_dir_ (which defaults to the curent working directory).
-The output file will be a tab delimited table with the clusters and dimension reduction (clusters.txt)  and if _--save_sceobj_ is true a clusterd.RData file as well.
+The output directory is specified in _--output_dir_ (which defaults to the current working directory).
+The output file will be a tab delimited table with the clusters and dimension reduction (clusters.txt)  and if _--save_sceobj_ is true an RData file will be saved as well.

 ### Examples

-To run from the ouput of the pipeline with default settings:-
+To run from the cellData.tan file produced by _mergecelldata.py_ with default settings:-

     Rscript Rphenoclustering_R \
         --input_file /path/to/cellData.tab \